 Mr. Gossage earned a Bachelor’s of Arts in Political Science and History at the University of California, Santa Barbara in the Spring of 2004.
 During his employment at the Ann Arbor CIL Mr. Gossage has participated in a variety of grant development trainings presented by: The Foundation Center, The Grant Institute, and The Grantsmanship Center.

-Andrea Henry is the Data Manager at the Ann Arbor CIL.
-Within this program, Andrea oversees with researching data, information collection, and records management.
+Andrea Henry oversees researching data, information collection, and records management.
 She helps develop and maintain project records, meeting agendas and minutes, and all reports.
-Additionally, she will work to develop social networking sites, surveys, interviews and other components of the research investigation.

-Prior to coming to the CIL, Andrea worked in both higher education and the nonprofit arenas.
-For almost 7 years she worked at Concordia University as Administrative Assistant to the Dean of the School of Education.
-Additionally, she served as Certification Officer and SB-CEU Coordinator.
+Prior to the CIL, Andrea worked in higher education and the nonprofit arenas, including 7 years at Concordia University as Administrative Assistant to the Dean of the School of Education and as Certification Officer and SB-CEU Coordinator.
 She also spent 3 years as Case Manager for the Domino’s Pizza Partners Foundation, a non-profit organization that provides financial assistance to Domino’s Pizza Team Members worldwide during times of undue hardship, such as on-the-job accidents, illness, fire or natural disasters, medical emergencies, serious illness, or the death of an immediate family member.

 Born with Spina Bifida, Andrea has been an active part of the disability community, serving as a guest speaker for an Adapted Physical Education class and for a Concordia University Diversity Council event on Disability Issues.
 In 1995 she was the recipient of the John Weir Scholarship Internship at the Ann Arbor CIL.
 In 1981 she and her non-disabled twin sister were featured in the Washtenaw-Livingston County March of Dimes’ publicity campaign.